 No, not at all.
 All applications receive equal treatment, irrespective of educational background.
 We welcome students from all sorts of backgrounds and with a wide range of experience, and consider every application on its own merits.

 Yes, applications from international students are very welcome, whether from the EU or from overseas, and we consider all applications on their own merits.
-Generally, we are looking for evidence of advanced study and appropriate qualifications in our essential subjects, but we suggest that you contact the Admissions Tutors for specific advice on your particular situation.
-We will do our best to make you a fair offer, and we welcome discussions with your teacher or college tutor where we are less familiar with the particular qualifications you may be offering.
+Generally, we are looking for evidence of advanced study and appropriate qualifications in our essential subjects.
+Please see our International Students page for more information on International qualifications.

 If you're a non-native English speaking applicant you must provide evidence of your English language ability.
-We normally ask for a score of 6.5 in the IELTS test, with at least 6.0 in each component.
-Alternative qualifications are accepted, please visit our Undergraduate English language requirements pages for more information.
+Please visit our Undergraduate English language requirements pages for more information.

 There are also excellent academic English courses taking place during the academic year through the Writing and Language Skills Centre.

 No, we do not accept land-based BTEC Level 3 Extended Diplomas in subjects such as Animal Management or Countryside Management or Arboriculture and Forestry as they do not provide sufficient background knowledge of Biology and a second science.